 Last month Bainbridge Island became the first city in Washington to ban the sale of dogs (and cats) bred and raised at puppy mills.
 The Bainbridge Island City Council adopted the new ordinance by consent on June 27 and it went into effect on July 2.

 Approximately 230 cities around the county have adopted similar bans.

 In case you haven’t heard of puppy mills, the ASPCA defines them as “a large-scale commercial dog breeding facility where profit is given priority over the well-being of the dogs.”

-The breeding dogs are keeping in crowded, unsanitary wire cages stacked on top of each other in a basement or barn.
+They keep breeding dogs in crowded, unsanitary wire cages stacked on top of each other in a basement or barn.
 The cages usually don’t have floors so the dogs often sustain painful injuries to their feet and legs.
-The dogs are forced to breed as often as possible until they die or are killed.
+They force the dogs dogs to breed as often as possible until they die.
 The puppies get no socialization and often have congenital or hereditary health problems.